 There are several ways that homelessness prevention can be interpreted, including rapid rehousing and a planned move to permanent accommodation.
 The research for this project focused on measures that actually prevent 'someone who is at risk of homelessness from becoming homeless' (AHURI 2009) by enabling them to remain in their own home.
 However, it became clear during the fieldwork that affordability factors can impact on just how long women can remain once they separate from their violent partner.
 It also became clear that homelessness prevention measures such as security upgrades to properties can usefully assist women who have experienced domestic and family violence to be safer in their new home, and in fact break a cycle of having to leave once the perpetrator discovers where they are living.
-The Positioning Paper confirmed that there are new and emerging groups of women who have experienced domestic and family violence.
+The Positioning Paper confirmed that there are new and emerging groups of women who have experienced domestic and family violence who are in need of assistance from homelessness prevention services.
 These include home owners, women with male older children, those living in rural and remote and mining communities, those in same-sex relationships, and those who have a disability or who are elderly.